Zorin-Mykhailo/Hillel2024__English/Hillel2024__English/Classes/10/readme.md

 — At the moment i'm doing software testing.
 I do manual software testing.
 We test digital products of OUP.
 So we have to make sure that everything works the way they're supposed to.

 — Do you think moving to England has improved your career prospects?
 — I think my career prospects have improved especially if i move back to Hungary.
 I can show that i lived abroad i obtained these skills in the UK.
 My English is really fluent, so in Hungary definitely it will be an advantage.
-Here in the uk not necessarily.
+Here in the UK not necessarily.
 I don't think i would have been able to change jobs that easily in Hungary if i had stayed there because there aren't that many jobs available unfortunately, so I think I would have got stuck in my teaching role if i stay there.
 Moving to a bigger country has definitely helped my job prospects because a bigger country means bigger companies more opportunities more options.

 — How difficult is it to get a job in Hungary at the moment?
 — In Hungary the job situation is not the best at the moment unfortunately.
 So there are quite a lot of people who move abroad, mainly Germany, Austria, the UK and they try their luck there.
 Usually after a few years they want to go home because of family and friends.
 But i know quite a few people who have been here for good 10 years, but they are still planning to go home eventually.